|And it shows.|

 I'm going to just have to say it....
 Kanjar Ro was simply passable.
 I mean, you could have used any DC alien in his place with only minor tweaks.
 Larfleeze is selling them as batteries to get more money, Mongul is turning them into weapons, or Despero is powering his planet-killer.
 Nothing makes Kanjar Ro special.
 Although, to be fair, the same could be said of the character in the comics.

 Holy crap, yes.

-The animation is fluid, the colors are vibrant, and the character designs have a modern style while keeping classic design.
+The animation is fluid, the colors are vibrant, and the character designs have a modern style while keeping that classic Dick Sprang design.